M-Media-Group/le-chat/docs/src/content/docs/messages.md

 ```
 This returns the `ChatParticipant` morph model, which represents the participant who sent the message.
 This is by design, letting you work with a unified interface for all participants, regardless of their underlying model.

+Remember that not all messages have a sender.
+For example, system messages do not have a sender, so the `sender` relationship may return `null` in those cases.

 ### Returning the actual model that sent the message
 This will return an instance of the `ChatParticipant` model, which you can then use to get the actual model that sent the message (e.g., a User model).
 ```php